lkh-meredith/Entity-related-Unsupervised-Pretraining-with-Visual-Prompts-for-MABSA/README.md

 The pre-training dataset can download from the COCO2014: https://cocodataset.org/

-The [split_coco.py](https://github.com/lkh-meredith/Entity-related-Unsupervised-Pretraining-with-Visual-Prompts-for-MABSA/blob/main/split_coco.py) is used to split COCO2014 for pre-training.
+The [split_coco.py](https://github.com/lkh-meredith/Entity-related-Unsupervised-Pretraining-with-Visual-Prompts-for-MABSA/blob/main/split_coco.py) and [parse_coco.py](https://github.com/lkh-meredith/Entity-related-Unsupervised-Pretraining-with-Visual-Prompts-for-MABSA/blob/main/parse_coco.py) are used to split and process COCO2014 for pre-training.

 ##